Guides & Advice

 What is Furlough Leave?

-The Government will pay up to 80% of the wage costs (subject to a cap of £2,500) of any employees who are designated as furloughed, up until the end of August 2020.
+The Government had paid up to 80% of the wage costs (subject to a cap of £2,500) of any employees who are designated as furloughed, up until the end of August 2020.

-From September 2020 Government contributions to wages under the furlough scheme will be reduced to 70% (up to a maximum of £2,187.50) with employers paying at least 10% of wages, and;
+From September 2020 Government contributions to wages under the furlough scheme were reduced to 70% (up to a maximum of £2,187.50) with employers paying at least 10% of wages, and;

-An employee is allowed to take part in volunteer work while furloughed, as well as training, so long as the work does not provide services to or generate revenue for, or on behalf of your organisation.
+Since 1 July 2020, furloughed employees have been able to return to work on a part-time basis (flexible furlough), or remain fully furloughed.
+Employers pay in full for days worked and can claim under the CJRS for days not worked, subject to the relevant caps.
+An employee who is fully furloughed is allowed to take part in volunteer work, as well as training, so long as the work does not provide services to or generate revenue for, or on behalf of your organisation.

 Can you make employees redundant during furlough?